 by Rosemary Claire Smith

 Science fiction writers and their audience have long been fascinated with the world around us, not only what lies outside our doorstep but what might await us over the hills, beyond our planet, and all the way to the farthest reaches of the Universe.
 We are drawn to accounts of journeys into the unknown, whether begun as meticulously-thought-out expeditions led by bold adventurers or desperate flights by the ill-prepared who never envisioned having to abandon their homes.
 I commend to you a half dozen excursions beginning with a NASA astronaut’s actual trips beyond the haven of our planet and into low Earth orbit.
 From there, we will venture farther out as we explore uninhabited planets, culminating in journeys across the vast reaches of the Milky Way.
 I must warn you, however, perhaps the most fantastical voyages of all, the ones that I found the hardest to grapple with, consist of delving into the products of human consciousnesses.
 READ MORE

 by Anthony Lewis

-Check here for the latest conventions upcoming in January and February 2017!
+Check here for the latest conventions upcoming in November and December.
 READ MORE